moxit-io/netlify-cms/docs/quick-start.md

   </tr>
   <tr>
     <td><code>folder</code></td>
-    <td>Where files of this type are stored, relative to the repo root.</td>
+    <td>Where files of this type are stored, relative to the repo root.
+If you want to edit specific files, see the "Data Files" section below.</td>
   </tr>
   <tr>
     <td><code>create</code></td>